 Details

-Vector of cross-sectional areas of tank inlets for included inlet ports A, B and C. Parameters Cross-sectional area vector for inlets A, B, and C is a vector of values corresponding to the cross-sectional area of each inlet port, starting from port A. Each element of this vector must be greater than 0.
+Vector of cross-sectional areas of tank inlets for enabled inlet ports A, B and C. The parameters Cross-sectional area vector for inlets A, B, and C is a vector of values corresponding to the cross-sectional area of each inlet port, starting from port A. Each element of this vector must be greater than 0.

 Dependencies

-To use this parameter, set the parameters to Number of inlets one of the values: 3.
+To use this parameter, set the parameter Number of inlets to the value of 3.

 #Height vector for inlets A, B, C and D —